 We accept all major health funds for patients with private health cover and have HICAPS facilities to make claiming easier.
 EFTPOS is also available.
 With an appropriate referral we also see compensable patients (WorkCover, TAC, Medicare and Veterans Affairs).

 Suffering from short term or ongoing back or neck pain?

-Back rehabilitation devices, overseen by a physiotherapist or exercise physiologist, can help to relieve the pain.Learn more or book a free evaluation
+Back rehabilitation devices, overseen by a physiotherapist or exercise physiologist, can help to relieve the pain.Learn more or book a free (also gap-free) evaluation

 Workstrong Physiotherapy is committed to providing the latest in patient care.
-We utilise proven back pain systems developed by Healthy Back Solutions, Sarah Key and medical grade, TGA-approved devices developed in Finland by David Spine Concept.
+We utilise proven back pain systems and software E.V.E, Sarah Key to accurately measure and control movement and loading which finely targets the stabilising muscles of the spine with the use of 6 medical grade, TGA-approved devices developed in Finland by David Spine Concept.

 WorkStrong Physio aims to enhance and restore your functional health and mobility following injury or illness.
 We treat your injury using safe, effective, evidence-based, best practice, ‘hands on’ Physiotherapy treatment techniques and corrective exercise prescription.
 Spend some time on the site, feel free to contact us with a question via email or book an appointment online or over the phone.

 Clinical research is vital in the field of physiotherapy.
 Physiotherapists regularly take broad new evidence based research to back up their treatments methods.
 Read more →